AlexeyBuzdin/android-development-course/README.md

 ==========================

 ## Aim of the course
-Teach students to develop Android mobile applications.
+Introduce student to mobile application development in various platforms.
+Teach students how to develop Android mobile applications.
 Give an overview of Android application building blocks and design principles.
 Let students practice using hands-on Android application development exercises.
 Prepare students for work in Android mobile application development industry.

+## Prerequisites
+Basic knowledge of object-oriented programming and databases.
+Knowledge of basic data structures and algorithms.

 ## Learning outcomes
 Upon course completion students will have <br/>